naxels/youtube-channel-data/README.md

 First, get a Youtube Data API key from Google through: https://console.cloud.google.com/home/dashboard

+Setting the API key, either:
+- Set the GOOGLE_API_KEY environment variable to the API key from Google.
-Clone the repo and replace the :API-Key value in `resources/config.edn` with the API key from Google.
+- Clone the repo and replace the :API-Key value in `resources/config.edn` with the API key from Google.

 Next, ensure you have Java & Clojure installed: https://clojure.org/guides/getting_started#_clojure_installer_and_cli_tools